 - 9/16" Wrench - 1/8" Allen Wrench - 1.
 Remove the casters.
 See "Slipstream Single-Sided Forks Replacing Casters" on page 11-2. - 2.
-Remove the nylock nut and washer that secure the fork to the fork stem.
+Remove the nylock nut and washer.
 See Figure 11-2. - 3.
 Remove the old fork and install the replacement fork on the fork stem. - 4.
 Replace the nylock nut and washer and securely tighten. - 5.
 Reinstall the casters.
 See "Slipstream Single-Sided Forks Replacing Casters" on page 11-2.

-Adjusting the Front Seat Height
+Adjusting the Front Seat Height - Standard Forks

-Note: Depending on the fork that came with your chair, you may be able to adjust the Front Seat Height of your chair up or down without changing the casters to a larger or smaller size.
+You can adjust the front seat height of your chair up or down without changing the casters to a larger or smaller size.
 Follow the procedures under "Standard Forks - Replacing Casters" on page 11-1 to mount the casters in the alternative axle holes in the fork.
 The full range of adjustability will not be available with 5" or 6" casters.
 Additional adjustability may be achieved with different forks or casters or with fork stem extensions.
 Contact TiLite Customer Service for assistance.

-Adjusting the Front Seat Height on Slipstream Single-Sided Forks
+Adjusting the Front Seat Height - Slipstream Single-Sided Forks